Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 The bit about cleaning up had been a *small* untruth.
 She’d certainly wash her hands before breakfast, but in fact Uku was keen to get back to her journal and jot down her morning thoughts.
 In its way, that duty was as important to her as getting food in her belly, and almost as pleasant nowadays.

 After all, she lived on a world where children could freely be children, and scarred women could find some simplicity.
 Those were moments worth preserving and thinking about, and eventually sharing.
-There was too much beauty in every moment for Uku to record *all* of it…
+There was too much beauty in every moment for Uku to record *all* of it...

 But she’d record as much as she could.